 Know Your Rights

 Your child’s best interests are paramount.
 You must document your child’s injuries and obtain a medical report from a physician that details the extent of the injuries and any resulting conditions.
 If you believe you have cause to file a lawsuit, reach out to an attorney with a proven record of success and a commitment to client recovery.
-Contact STEINLAW today if your child suffered an injury in the Miami or surrounding regions.
+Contact SteinLaw today if your child suffered an injury in Florida.
 We will set up a free case evaluation for you.